adamierymenko/fenc/README.md

     cc -O -o fenc fenc.c

 It has no dependencies so it will build anywhere.
+It does require 64-bit ints a few modern things like stdint.h, so it might not build on the VAX that was found sealed in a tomb with Pharaoh.

 Using a key stored in a file: